zhizhui123/TSM-R1/README.md

 ## Future Work

 Future research will address the limitations in demographic representation and enhance the model's ability to handle cross-cultural and cross-socioeconomic variability.
 Additionally, privacy-preserving alternatives like federated learning will be explored for data protection in real-time applications.

----

-Feel free to modify this template based on specific requirements or add additional sections like "Contributing" or "License" if necessary.